rust-lang/book/src/ch17-03-oo-design-patterns.md

 function that creates a new `Post` instance, a `State` trait, and a `Draft` struct</span>

-The `State` trait defines the behavior shared by different post states, and the `Draft`, `PendingReview`, and `Published` states will all implement the `State` trait.
+The `State` trait defines the behavior shared by different post states.
+The state objects are `Draft`, `PendingReview`, and `Published`, and they will all implement the `State` trait.
 For now, the trait doesn’t have any methods, and we’ll start by defining just the `Draft` state because that is the state we want a post to start in.

 When we create a new `Post`, we set its `state` field to a `Some` value that holds a `Box`.
 This `Box` points to a new instance of the `Draft` struct.
 This ensures whenever we create a new instance of `Post`, it will start out as a draft.
 Because the `state` field of `Post` is private, there is no way to create a `Post` in any other state!
 In the `Post::new` function, we set the `content` field to a new, empty `String`.

 ### Storing the Text of the Post Content

-Listing 17-11 showed that we want to be able to call a method named `add_text` and pass it a `&str` that is then added to the text content of the blog post.
-We implement this as a method rather than exposing the `content` field as `pub`.
-This means we can implement a method later that will control how the `content` field’s data is read.
+We saw in Listing 17-11 that we want to be able to call a method named `add_text` and pass it a `&str` that is then added as the text content of the blog post.
+We implement this as a method, rather than exposing the `content` field as `pub`, so that later we can implement a method that will control how the `content` field’s data is read.
 The `add_text` method is pretty straightforward, so let’s add the implementation in Listing 17-13 to the `impl Post` block: